 2014 UCAS figures support this, showing Britain’s top universities have grown by more than a third in just two years amid rapid expansion of the higher education system.

 Knight Frank anticipates this asset class will continue to be strong in the future, saying:

 “We forecast 2014 will see increased rental growth, sharpening yields and improved investment performance for existing funds.”
 Knight Frank

-Brand new Vita Student show apartments now open across the UK.
+Visit the Vita Student developments or show apartments across the UK.

 An exclusive opportunity to view the apartments first-hand.
 Contact us today for expert investment advice and to request a viewing.